DoDevJutsu/incomprehensible-finder-refactoring-c-sharp/README.md

 # How To Start

-1. Clone this repository `git clone https://github.com/CodelyTV/incomprehensible-finder-refactoring-kata`
+1. Clone this repository `git clone https://github.com/DoDevJutsu/incomprehensible-finder-refactoring-c-sharp.git`
-2. Install all the dependencies using Maven.
+2. Install all the dependencies.
 3. Run the tests.
 4. Start refactoring!